-Acute pain occurs due to an injury, like a broken bone or cut, or a surgical procedure.
-Once the wound heals, the pain should go away.
+After an injury like a broken bone or a surgical procedure, it’s normal to experience pain.
+Once the wound heals, the pain goes away.
 But what happens when it doesn’t?

-There are a variety of reasons that chronic pain can occur.
-Sometimes, it’s caused by an underlying injury or condition, while other times, there is no clear reason for the pain, making chronic pain the cause itself.
+There are a variety of reasons pain can persist.
+Sometimes, it’s caused by an underlying injury or condition, while other times, there is no apparent reason, making chronic pain the cause itself.

 Before elaborating on chronic pain, it may be helpful to understand the human pain experience.

 There are three dimensions to the human pain experience:

 - Sensory-discriminative, which is responsible for the detection, location, and intensity of pain.

 - Affective-motivational, which is involved in the emotional processing of pain.

 - Cognitive-evaluative, which is the conscious interpretation of the pain signal.

 However, the sensory-discriminative dimension diminishes with chronic pain while the affective-motivational dimension becomes dominant.
 As a result, pain is less localized, and the risk for psychological consequences increases.

 Additionally, pain and emotion are inversely related.
 While being in pain can lead to a negative emotional state, being in a negative emotional state can also worsen feelings of despair.